Maximbrg/legalAI/code/SetFit/README.md

 ### 🧪 Step-by-Step Execution

 1. **Prepare the Data**
-   Open the Jupyter notebook:
+   In this section, we create the Pickle files used for training, based on the data located in `resources/data directory`.

-   `scripts/sentence_classification/training_data_prepararion.ipynb`
+   Open the Jupyter notebook: `Scripts/sentence_classification/training_data_prepararion.ipynb`.
    - Choose your domain (`drugs` or `weapon`).
    - Set a custom `experiment_name`.
    - Run the relevant cells to prepare the data.